 (1) The Resort Mark Brandenburg uses the services of the CA Customer Alliance GmbH, Ullsteinstr.
 130, 12109 Berlin (“Customer Alliance”) to enquire after your level of satisfaction when you have used our services.
 For this purpose, we pass your contact details and information about our contractual relationship (e.g. the length of your stay) onto Customer Alliance and commission them to enquire after your level of satisfaction with our services (e.g. a review).
 Customer Alliance provides us with the results, which we may make public.

 (2) The legal basis for this processing is Art.6(1)(f) of the GDPR and our legitimate interest in improving our services through your feedback.

 (3) Your data is stored for three days and then deleted.
 Your review remains in the system but is anonymous.

 This disclaimer should be viewed as part of the internet presence to which this page refers.
 Should parts or individual formulations within this text not, no longer or not fully correspond to the prevailing legal situation, the remaining parts of the document remain unaffected in terms of their content and validity.
 Third-party content is shown under indication of the source.
-This content is not the content of the Resort Mark Brandenburg GmbH.

-The Resort Mark Brandenburg GmbH does not claim ownership of this third-party content from third-party websites.
-There is no claim that third-party content from third-party websites and/or comments about page content be published in full by the Resort Mark Brandenburg GmbH.
+This content is not the content of the S.I.B.N Hotel GmbH.
+The S.I.B.N Hotel GmbH does not claim ownership of this third-party content from third-party websites.
+There is no claim that third-party content from third-party websites and/or comments about page content be published in full by the S.I.B.N Hotel GmbH.

 The downloading and use of photos from this website is only permitted in individual cases with express permission and where the owner of the image source is stated.